CEM Energy Management Leadership Awards

 CEM Award of Excellence in Energy Management

-The winners will be honored at the Clean Energy Ministerial (CEM10) to be held in Canada in May 2019.
+The winners will be honored at the Clean Energy Ministerial (CEM11) to be held in Chile in May 2020.
 This global award brings high-profile government recognition and media attention.

 Governments may decide to honor organizations submitting top entries from their countries.